evaluationcopy/pfsense-suricata-elk-docker/README.md

 192.168.1.13:1514

 Finally, check the "Everything" checkbox for "Remote Syslog Contents".
 Suricata won't log eve json unless "Everything" is chosen.

+You may need to skim some of the entries in kibana to see if you got this right, as the source ip may not be your routers ip, due to running through docker.
+You can do this once pfSense is configured to log to LogStash.
+In kibana, under Dev Tools -> Console press the play button.

 ## Suricata